-- (1) The office of a member becomes vacant if the member: - (a) dies, or - (b) completes a term of office and is not re-appointed, or - (c) resigns the office by instrument in writing addressed to the Minister, or - (d) is removed from office by the Governor under this clause or under Part 8 of the Public Sector Management Act 1988, or - (e) is absent from 4 consecutive meetings of the Board of which reasonable notice has been given to the member, except on leave granted by the Minister or unless, before the expiration of 4 weeks after the last of those meetings, the member is excused by the Minister for being absent from those meetings, or
+- (1) The office of a member becomes vacant if the member: - (a) dies, or - (b) completes a term of office and is not re-appointed, or - (c) resigns the office by instrument in writing addressed to the Minister, or - (d) is removed from office by the Governor under this clause or under Chapter 5 of the Public Sector Employment and Management Act 2002, or - (e) is absent from 4 consecutive meetings of the Board of which reasonable notice has been given to the member, except on leave granted by the Minister or unless, before the expiration of 4 weeks after the last of those meetings, the member is excused by the Minister for being absent from those meetings, or

-- (f) becomes bankrupt, applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with his or her creditors or makes an assignment of his or her remuneration for their benefit, or - (g) becomes a mentally incapacitated person, or - (h) is convicted in New South Wales of an offence that is punishable by imprisonment for 12 months or more or is convicted elsewhere than in New South Wales of an offence that, if committed in New South Wales, would be an offence so punishable. - (2) The Governor may remove a member from office at any time. - (3) Without affecting the generality of subclause (2), the Governor may remove from office a member who contravenes the provisions of clause 7.
+- (f) becomes bankrupt, applies to take the benefit of any law for the relief of bankrupt or insolvent debtors, compounds with his or her creditors or makes an assignment of his or her remuneration for their benefit, or - (g) becomes a mentally incapacitated person, or - (h) is convicted in New South Wales of an offence that is punishable by imprisonment for 12 months or more or is convicted elsewhere than in New South Wales of an offence that, if committed in New South Wales, would be an offence so punishable, or - (i) in the case of an appointed member referred to in section 87 (2) (b)-(d), the member's registration under this Act is suspended or cancelled, or the member's name is for any reason removed from the Register, or - (j) in the case of an appointed member referred to in section 87 (2) (a), the member ceases to be an officer or employee referred to in that paragraph, or - (k) in the case of an appointed member referred to in section 87 (2) (f), the member ceases to be a legal practitioner. - (2) The Governor may remove a member from office at any time. - (3) Without affecting the generality of subclause (2), the Governor may remove from office a member who contravenes the provisions of clause 7.